void-linux/void-docs/src/config/network/wpa_supplicant.md

 protocols.
 To use wpa_supplicant, you will need to enable [the wpa_supplicant service](../services/index.md#enabling-services).

-`ln -s /etc/sv/wpa_supplicant /var/service`

-The wireless service will be automatically started once soft link is done.

 Then you need to run `rfkill` to make sure your radio device is not blocked.

 Run `rfkill unblock id|type` if it is shown blocked.